Player Events & Analytics

 }

-Set of events sent to custom URL doesn't differ much from the one sent to Analytics or Matomo.
-However there is one extra object sessionID, which allows to identify events for the same playback, and what is more important, there is event user containing an array of user details, usually fired shortly after firstPlay event.
+The set of events sent to the custom URL doesn't differ much from the ones sent to Analytics or Matomo.
+However, there is one extra object sessionID, which allows to identify events for the same playback, and what is more important, there is an event user containing an array of user details, usually fired shortly after the firstPlay event.

-Reading events posted to URL depends on web server configuration and programming language used.
-Event's data is sent to server as serialized JSON.
-In most popular PHP language, to get signle event data you can find this code useful:
+Reading events posted to a URL depends on the web server configuration and the programming language used.
+The event's data is sent to the server as serialized JSON.
+In the most popular PHP language, to get single event data, you can find this code useful:

 Code snippet